EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 These Models recorded accuracies between 83% and 86%.

-I ensemble ResNet101 and VGG19 and obtained as accuracy of 86% on the validation set.
+I ensemble ResNet101 and VGG19 and obtained an accuracy of 86% on the validation set.

-I implemented these models using only pytorch.
+I implemented these models using  pytorch.

 ## Conclusion